AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/index.md

 ## Privacy and GDPR

 To learn how to manage consent and privacy obligations with Mobile SDK, please read the guide on [privacy and GDPR](../privacy-and-gdpr.md).

-## Building mobile extensions

-To learn how to extend Mobile SDK to support customer-specific features, and allow for the greatest flexibility, please read the guide on [building mobile extensions](../building-mobile-extensions.md).